Virtual Session Webinar Series

 In September 2020, the Solar Decathlon started a new series of 10 virtual sessions with diverse topics ranging from tours of houses with innovative designs to residential energy usage to jobs in the energy sector.
-Offered at no cost, these webinars are available to the general public and particularly current and prospective homeowners; members of the real estate industry, educators; students and young professionals; home builders and renovation contractors, and others interested in viewing state-of-the-art homes.
+Offered at no cost, these webinars are available below to the general public and particularly current and prospective homeowners; members of the real estate industry, educators; students and young professionals; home builders and renovation contractors, and others interested in viewing state-of-the-art homes.

-During a traditional Solar Decathlon Build Challenge event, thousands would converge on the educational tents to learn more about these topics that were not offered elsewhere.
+During a traditional Solar Decathlon Build Challenge event, thousands would converge on the educational tents to learn more about these topics.
 Through these monthly webinars, virtual visitors' can have access to this exclusive content from the comfort of their homes.